airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/standard-source-tests.md

 ## testEntrypointEnvVar

-In order to launch a source on Kubernetes in a pod, we need to be able to wrap the entrypoint at runtime.
-The environment variable `AIRBYTE_ENTRYPOINT` must be set to the entrypoint of the `Dockerfile` so we can access the entrypoint at runtime.
-This test asserts that the environment variable is set.
+In order to launch a source on Kubernetes in a pod, we need to be able to wrap the entrypoint.
+The source connector must specify its entrypoint in the AIRBYTE_ENTRYPOINT variable.
+This test ensures that the entrypoint environment variable is set.